QwenLM/Qwen2.5/docs/source/run_locally/llama.cpp.rst

 ===========================

 `llama.cpp <https://github.com/ggerganov/llama.cpp>`__ is a C++ library
-for LLM inference with mimimal setup.
+for LLM inference with minimal setup.
 It enables running Qwen on your local machine.
 It is a plain C/C++ implementation without dependencies, and it has AVX, AVX2 and AVX512 support for x86 architectures.
 It provides 2, 3, 4, 5, 6, and 8-bit quantization for faster inference and reduced memory footprint.
 CPU+GPU hybrid inference to partially accelerate models larger than the total VRAM capacity is also supported.
-Essentially, the usage of llama.cpp is to run the GGUF (GPT-Generated Unified Format ) models.
+Essentially, the usage of llama.cpp is to run the GGUF (GPT-Generated Unified Format) models.
 For more information, please refer to the official GitHub repo.
 Here we demonstrate how to run Qwen with llama.cpp.